How to Negotiate Export Order Prices with Apparel Buyer

 Negotiation with Buyer:

-Negotiation is a procedure of argument which takes place between two parties.
-In garments trade, one party is importer or buyer and another party is supplier or manufacturer.
+Negotiation is a procedure of argument that takes place between two parties.
+In the garment trade, one party is the importer or buyer and another party is the suthe pplier or manufacturer.
 The object of negotiation is to make a final decision where the decision will be accepted by both parties.
-In negotiation, both parties will represent a series of demand for their own favor.
+In negotiation, both parties will present a series of demands for their own favor.

 Purpose of Negotiation:

-The major purpose of negotiation is the wining of both sides.
-One side will earn profit continuously and another party will lose, it is not beneficial for both positions.
-For example, an importer is in the illogical winning situation and the supplier is in losing position.
+The major purpose of negotiation is the winning of both sides.
+One side will earn profit continuously and the other party will lose, it is not beneficial for both positions.
+For example, an importer is in the illogical winning situation and the supplier is in the losing position.

-Temporarily it can be assumed that the business is beneficial to the importer.
+Temporarily, it can be assumed that the business is beneficial to the importer.
 But the target of every company is to run their business for a long time.
-In case of above business situation, the supplier may avoid buying any time.
-Due to the avoiding, a greater impact may be reflected in the importer’s business.
-Then it will be difficult to run the business smoothly for the buyer.
+In the case of the above business situation, the supplier may avoid buying any time.
+Due to the avoidance, a greater impact may be reflected in the importer’s business.
+Then it will be difficult to run the business smoothly.
 On the other hand, an experienced supplier can gain logical profit from an inexperienced buyer.
-But when the buyer will understand the real scenario, then this type of supplier will be deleted.
+But when the buyer understands the real scenario, then this type of supplier will be deleted.
 Not only to that buyer, will this bad reputation be spread out very soon in the market, which may be a great loss to the business of the supplier?
-This type of situation is not expected to both buyer and supplier.
-As a target of each is to run their business for long a time.
+This type of situation is not expected for both buyer and supplier.
+The target of each is to run their business for a long time.

 To avoid this situation, negotiation is very important in long-term business issue.
 By a successful negotiation, a better relationship is built up between buyer and seller.
 So both parties show interest to continue their business with each other.
 As a result, it becomes very easy for both parties to run the business for a long time, which is the ultimate goal of any company.